Analysis | 4 takeaways from Wednesday’s White House coronavirus briefing

 Fauci, though, said it will — at least to some extent.

 “There will be coronavirus in the fall,” Fauci said.
 “If we do — which we won’t, but let’s take an imaginary period, we say, 'Okay, coronavirus, forget about it, we’re not going to do anything about it — it will take off.
 That’s what viruses do.
-But that’s not what’s gonna happen.
+But that’s not what’s going to happen.
 We are going to respond to it to not allow it to do that."

-4. Few answers on ouster of vaccine expert who objected to pushing hyrdrochloroquine
+4. Few answers on ouster of vaccine expert who objected to pushing hydroxychloroquine

 Shortly before the briefing, it was reported that a vaccine expert in the administration claimed he was retaliated against for raising concerns about the administration pushing the use of untested drugs to treat the virus.
 Rick Bright, the head of the Biomedical Advanced Research and Development Authority, said he was ousted from his post and moved to another one because, “contrary to misguided directives, I limited the broad use of chloroquine and hydroxychloroquine, promoted by the administration as a panacea, but which clearly lack scientific merit.”

-The task force didn’t shed much light on Bright’s situation, with Trump claiming he didn’t even know who Bright was.
+The task force did not shed much light on Bright’s situation, with Trump saying he didn’t even know who Bright was.

-Fauci was also asked to weigh in, but didn’t offer much.
+Fauci also was asked to weigh in but didn’t offer much.
 Trump objected to a reporter citing Bright’s “gifts” and asking whether they would be put to good use in his new posting at the National Institutes of Health.

 “Do you say he has great gifts?”
 Trump said.
 “What?
 Do you know him?"

-A government study released this week raised serious doubts about the efficacy of hydrochloroquine to treat the coronavirus, after Trump and his allies on Fox News had hailed it as a potential “game-changer.”
+A government study released this week raised serious doubts about the efficacy of hydroxychloroquine to treat the coronavirus, after Trump and his allies on Fox News had hailed it as a potential “game-changer.”
 Both Trump and those allies have eased off promoting the drug since early last week.